lfn-cnti/bestpractices/doc/whitepaper/Accelerating_Cloud_Native_in_Telco.md

        application remains responsive and available using "Horizontal Pod Autoscaling" (HPA).
     1. Each microservice should log information and expose metrics about its performance and usage, which can be used to identify and diagnose issues.
-    1. CNFs should expose their state (e.g. health) in a cloud native way
+    1. CNFs should expose their state (e.g. health) in a cloud native way.
     1. CNFs can share databases, load balancers, business logic, and common services and become fully disaggregated.
     1. CNF has to tolerate automatic scaling at the node and container level by the Kubernetes orchestrator.
     1. CNF has to support self-healing.